PlummersSoftwareLLC/Primes/PrimeC/solution_5/README.md

 Inspired by:
 - nodeJS/solution_1 - rogiervandam-memcopy.
 This is the implementation in C, to see how much speed can be gained by moving from nodeJS to C.
 - PrimeC/solution_3 - fvbakel C-words.
-The segmented algoritm has similar concepts.
-This implementations take is further, by trying to gain speed gains with a sub-byte (bit) level algoritms (race, pattern, small vs largestep optimizations).
+The segmented algorithm has similar concepts.
+But the extended algorithm implementations takes it further, by speed gains with a sub-byte (bit) level algorithms (race, pattern, small vs largestep optimizations).

 ## Choice of Dockerfile
 This solution uses Ubuntu 20.04 as the base image.